uzzal2200/Machine-Learning-Project/README.md

 - **GitHub:** [uzzal2200](https://github.com/uzzal2200)
 - **Email:**uzzal.220605@s.pust.ac.bd

-Feel free to reach out for collaboration or discussion on any of these projects!
+Feel free to reach out for collaboration or discussion on any of these projects.